Lisa Hilton (musician): Compositions

-In a DownBeat Magazine interview, writer Cree McCree commented Hilton's music "is very ephemeral, like the last couple of years have been."

 Later life and career

-As a bandleader, Hilton has worked with bassists Christian McBride, Luques Curtis, and Larry Grenadier, drummers Antonio Sanchez, Nasheet Waits, Rudy Royston, Billy Hart, and Lewis Nash, trumpeters Sean Jones and Terrell Stafford, and saxophonists J. D. Allen, Steve Wilson, Brice Winston, and Bobby Militello.
-On her latest album, Paradise Cove, her line-up included Obed Cavalaire, Ingmar Thomas, and her long-time bassist Luques Curtis.
+As a bandleader, Hilton has worked with bassists Christian McBride, Luques Curtis, and Larry Grenadier, drummers Antonio Sanchez, Nasheet Waits, Rudy Royston, Billy Hart, and Lewis Nash, trumpeters Ingmar Thomas, Sean Jones and Terell Stafford, and saxophonists J. D. Allen, Steve Wilson, Brice Winston, and Bobby Militello.

+On her latest album, Extended Daydream, Hilton’s line-up included long-time bandmates Rudy Royston on drums, Luques Curtis on bass, trumpeter Igmar Thomas, and J. D. Allen on tenor sax.

 In the book The New Face of Jazz, author Cicily Janus writes that Hilton has been "compared to some of the best pianists in history" – comparisons often include Bill Evans and Dave Brubeck, but Hilton's compositions are also considered to be reminiscent of musical impressionism inspired by Claude Debussy and Erik Satie.

-On All About Jazz, Hilton's album Transparent Sky was included in a roundup of the Best Recordings of 2021.
+On All About Jazz, Hilton's album Lucky All Along was voted one of the Best Recordings of 2024 by Neil Duggan and, in 2021, her album Transparent Sky was included in a year's end roundup of the Best Recordings by Mike Jurkovick.

 In 1988, Price Stern Sloan published the children's book, If Dinosaurs Were Alive Today, which Hilton wrote with her sister, Sandra L. Kirkpatrick, and illustrated by Randy Chewning.